POSTPROCESS OPTIONS |

 Following options can be changed for each mesh/set/cut separately:

-option allows the user to see the elements that are inside a volume mesh,
+The Massive option allows the user to see the elements that are inside a volume mesh,

-and to draw all the vectors inside of a volume/surface/cut when a Boundaries
+and to draw all the vectors inside of a volume/surface/cut when a Boundaries display style

 is used.

-option the volumes/surfaces/cuts will be drawn transparently or opaque,
+With the Transparent option the volumes/surfaces/cuts will be drawn transparently or opaque,

 so that, for instance, iso surfaces inside them can be viewed easily.